 These predictive capabilities of AI (existent across applications involving more than just digital assistants including those for healthcare and autonomous vehicle deployments) are widely facilitated by deep learning algorithms.
 The general nature of machine learning algorithms is to increase their effectiveness with the more data processed.
 Deep learning, which also includes neural network algorithms specifically designed to mimic the human brain, encompasses an assortment of data to achieve this functionality; depending on the use case autonomous vehicles and virtual assistants can process data regarding the time, the weather, geography, and personal information about the user.

 The primary distinction between deep learning and machine learning in this regard is the former learns based on user examples, whereas the latter widely requires specific rules to train its algorithms.
 Deep learning exhibits a marked proficiency with visual or image data essential to the real-time sensor data necessary for autonomous vehicles, which exceeds that of classic machine learning.
 Therefore, deep learning and neural networks are able to predict a host of actions with increasing accuracy that consumers can leverage in the form of digital assistants.

 The consumerization of AI is quite possibly doing more to increase its presence throughout society than the multitude of applications in which it is used within the business worlds.
 By interacting with digital personal assistants, consumers are becoming acquainted with Natural Language Processing and benefiting from deep learning and machine learning.
 Driverless vehicles illustrate both predictive and reactive capabilities of AI and healthcare use cases are able to expand AI’s merit in daily life.
 By acclimating consumers through various technologies and applications that touch their daily lives, AI will soon become ingrained within society.

-By Jans Aasman Ph.D., Psychologist, expert in Cognitive Science and CEO of Franz Inc.
+Jans Aasman Ph.D., Psychologist, is an expert in Cognitive Science and CEO of Franz Inc.